-(a) No Chairman or member of the Agency and no Regulator shall:

-(i) take an active part in political campaigns for election to public office of the Tribe;

-(ii) use his official authority or influence for the purpose of interfering with or affecting the result of an election to public office of the Tribe;

-(iii) knowingly solicit, accept, or receive a political contribution from any person;

-(iv) run for the nomination or as a candidate for election to public office of the Tribe; or

-(v) knowingly solicit or discourage the participation in any tribal political activity of any person who--

-(A) has an application for any compensation, grant, contract, ruling, license, permit, or certificate pending before the Agency; or

-(B) is the subject of or a participant in an ongoing audit, investigation, or enforcement action being carried out by the Agency.

-(vi) Subject to subsection (b), an individual retains the right to vote as he or she chooses and to express his or her opinion on political subjects and candidates.

-(b) No gaming employee, including the Manager and independent contractors, and no employee or member of the Agency, including the Chairman, and no Regulator shall engage in political activity while that person is on duty; in any room or building occupied in the discharge of the person's official duties; while wearing a uniform or official insignia identifying the office or position of the Agency employee, manager, member, or Chairman; or using any vehicle owned or leased by the Agency, or use any equipment or property of the Tribe or the Agency for the purpose of engaging in or promoting political activity.
+- (a) No chairman or member of the Agency and no Regulator shall: - (1) Take an active part in political campaigns for election to public office of the Tribe; - (2) Use his official authority or influence for the purpose of interfering with or affecting the result of an election to public office of the Tribe; - (3) Knowingly solicit, accept or receive a political contribution from any person; - (4) Run for the nomination or as a candidate for election to public office of the Tribe; - (5) Knowingly solicit or discourage the participation in any tribal political activity of any person who: - (A) Has an application for any compensation, grant, contract, ruling, license, permit or certificate pending before the Agency; or - (B) Is the subject of or a participant in an ongoing audit, investigation or enforcement action being carried out by the Agency; or - (6) Subject to subsection (b), an individual retains the right to vote as he chooses and to express his opinion on political subjects and candidates. - (b) No gaming employee, including the manager and independent contractors and no employee or member of the Agency, including the chairman, and no Regulator shall engage in political activity while that person is on duty; in any room or building occupied in the discharge of the person's official duties; while wearing a uniform or official insignia identifying the office or position of the Agency employee, manager, member, or chairman; or using any vehicle owned or leased by the Agency, or use any equipment or property of the Tribe or the Agency for the purpose of engaging in or promoting political activity.

-(c) Any individual who violates this section shall be removed from his or her position or otherwise disciplined in the sole discretion of the Council or its designee, except with respect to employees or contractors of the Agency, who shall be removed or otherwise disciplined in the sole discretion of the Agency or its designee, pursuant to personnel rules established by the Council or the Agency, and except with respect to the Regulator, whose removal or discipline shall be consistent with the provisions of Section 404 (b) (iii) of this Code and the Secretarial procedures.
+(c) Any individual who violates this Section shall be removed from his position or otherwise disciplined in the sole discretion of the Business Council or its designee, except with respect to employees or contractors of the Agency, who shall be removed or otherwise disciplined in the sole discretion of the Agency or its designee, pursuant to personnel rules established by the Business Council or the Agency, and except with respect to the Regulator, whose removal or discipline shall be consistent with the provisions of Section 404 (b) (3) of this Code and the Secretarial Procedures.

-SECTION 409 - Standards of conduct for Chairman and members of Agency and Regulator.
+Section 409 - Standards of conduct for Chairman and Members of Agency and Regulator.